home-assistant/home-assistant.io/source/_components/lg_soundbar.markdown

 - The SK range

-Compatible devices will be automatically added if the [`discovery`](/components/discovery/) component is enabled.
+Compatible devices will be automatically added if the [`discovery`](/components/discovery/) integration is enabled.

 ### {% linkable_title Supported operations %}